 Last year it was a biggie: Jimmy Carter.
 I cannot tell you how incredibly impressive he was.
 At 90 years old but still strong in voice and mind, he completely wowed the audience with his invocation of our responsibility as Americans to promote human rights and alleviate human suffering.
 The accomplishments of his admirable Carter Center — including advances in the prevention and eradication of various diseases, and assistance with ensuring democratic elections in developing countries — were absolutely awe inspiring.

 You could have heard a pin drop when he called America out on the issue of exploitation of women, citing the abhorrent statistics for sex trafficking in the U.S. and the number of sexual harassment cases in the military that have gone unaddressed — remember, this remark was directed to a crowd full of military men.
 Pretty ballsy, I’d say, and Matthew and I walked away again wondering what the heck we were doing with our lives — a running theme as we continue to meet so many people who make a big difference in the world.

-This year’s pinic was a bit more low key — after all, you can’t strike one out of the ballpark every year with a speaker like a previous U.S. president — but we still had a wonderful time and counted ourselves lucky to have had such a great opportunity.
+This year’s picnic was a bit more low key — after all, you can’t hit one out of the ballpark every year with a speaker like a previous U.S. president — but we still had a wonderful time and counted ourselves lucky to have had such a great opportunity.